SteeltoeOSS/Samples/Connectors/src/MySql/README.md

      ```
      cf create-service p.mysql db-small sampleMySqlService
      ```
-   - When using Tanzu Cloud Service Broker for Microsoft Azure:
+   - When using Tanzu Cloud Service Broker for GCP:
      ```
-     cf create-service csb-azure-mysql small sampleMySqlService
+     cf create-service csb-google-mysql your-plan sampleMySqlService
      ```
-   - When using Tanzu Cloud Service Broker for GCP:
+   - When using Tanzu Cloud Service Broker for AWS:
      ```
-     cf create-service csb-google-mysql your-plan sampleMySqlService
+     cf create-service csb-aws-mysql your-plan sampleMySqlService
      ```
 1. Wait for the service to become ready (you can check with `cf services`)
 1. Run the `cf push` command to deploy from source (you can monitor logs with `cf logs mysql-connector-sample`)